 Each microorganism is cultured individually in suitable nutrient medium, usually TSB (Tryptone Soy Broth) or BHI (Brain Heart Infusion) Broth/Agar for bacteria, and MEA (Malt Extract Agar) for fungi.
 The cultures are used after a predetermined time period, after which the nutritious medium is washed or diluted off.
-The test mixture of microorganisms is obtained by transferring predetermined volumes of each diluted/washed culture (or spore suspension for moulds and other spore formers) to a specific volume of ice-cold ISB.
+The initial suspension of microorganisms is obtained by transferring predetermined volumes of each diluted/washed culture (or spore suspension for moulds and other spore formers) to a specific volume of ice-cold ISB.

-The test mixture is kept on ice and continuously stirred while aliquots (0.5 ml) are transferred into sterile glass vials.
+The microorganisms suspension is kept on ice and continuously stirred while aliquots (0.5 ml) are transferred into sterile glass vials.
 The vials are then freeze-dried and thereafter closed by rubber stoppers while under vacuum.

-The produced test items are transferred to a freezer (-18 to -24 °C) and tested for the microorganism content shortly after the manufacture.
+The produced test items are stored in a freezer (at least -18 °C) until they are tested for the microorganism content.
 Accepted batches are checked for vacuum and are sealed with aluminium caps.
 The test items are thereafter stored at -55 °C until used.
 This temperature is chosen to minimize the risk of "glassing", i.e. stiffening, of the rubber stoppers causing air inlet into the vials, that might occur at a temperatures somewhere below -60 °C. Labelling of the vials is made in connection with the dispatch.